-I/We NRIC No of being a member(s) of A-Rank Berhad, hereby appoint of or faili ng him/her of Meetii Lumpi ng him/her the Chairman of the Meeting as my/our proxy to attend and vote on my/our beho ng of the Company to be held at Ujong Pandang Room, Staffield Country Resort, Batu 13 ur (Country Road), 71700 Mantin, Negeri Sembilan Darul Khusus on Thursday, 20 December, djournment thereof: 3 Jalan Serer mban-Kuala RESOLUTIONS FOR AGAINST 1.
-To receive and adopt the audited Financial Statements for the year ended 31 July 2012 and the Reports of the Directors and Auditors thereon 2.
-To declare a First and Final Single Tier tax exempt dividend of 3.0 sen per ordinary share in respect of the financial year ended 31 July 2012.
-3. To approve the payment of Directors' Fees amounting to RM186,000 for the financial year ended 31 July 2012.
-4. To re-elect Dr. Leong Chik Weng as Director 5.
-To re-elect Mr. Gan Choon Sun as Director 6.
-To re-appoint Messrs.
-BDO as Auditors and to authorize the Directors to fix their remuneration.
-7. To authorize Directors to issue shares not exceeding 10% of the issued capital of the Company.
-8. Special Resolution - To propose Amendments to the Articles of Association of the Company. voting re indicate with an "X" in the spaces provided above, how you wish your vote to be cast.
-If n g is given, the proxy will vote or abstain from voting at his discretion.) ness my hand this day of 2012 · ection as to es held Signature }
+I/We NRIC No of being a a member(s) of A-Rank Berhad, hereby appoint or failir ng him/her of the Co ng him/her the Chairman of the Meeting as my/our proxy to attend and vote on my/our behalf at the A mpany to be held at Ujong Pandang Room, Staffield Country Resort, Batu 13 Jalan Seremban-Kuala Mantin, Negeri Sembilan Darul Khusus on Thursday, 12 December, 2013 at 10.00 a.m. or at any a Lumpur (C ountry Road), RESOLUTIONS FOR AGAINST 1.
+To receive and adopt the audited Financial Statements for the year ended 31 July 2013 and the Reports of the Directors and Auditors thereon.
+2. To declare a first and final single tier tax exempt dividend of 2.25 sen per ordinary share in respect of the financial year ended 31 July 2013.
+3. To approve the payment of Directors' Fees amounting to RM186,000 for the financial year ended 31 July 2013.
+4. To re-elect Dato' Shahrir Bin Abdul Jalil as Director.
+5. To re-elect Mr Tan Wan Lay as Director.
+6. To re-appoint Messrs BDO as Auditors and to authorise the Directors to fix their remuneration.
+7. To authorise Directors to issue shares not exceeding 10% of the issued capital of the Company. e indicate with an "X" in the spaces provided above, how you wish your vote to be cast.
+If no specifithe proxy will vote or abstain from voting at his discretion.) c direction a as to voting is As witr ness my hand this day of 2013. ber of Ordinary es held